What Is a Hybrid Publishing Company?

 Not only should you ensure that all of the above criteria are in place.
 You might want to find the answers to these questions:

-• Do they produce quality books?
+Do they produce quality books?
 Do you like the book covers?
 The interiors?
-You might even want to buy or borrow a recently-produced book by a press you’re interested in and see what you think about how it looks.
+You might even want to buy or borrow a book that was recently published by a press you’re interested in and see if you like how it looks.

 List of the best hybrid publishers—nonfiction